Should you have a crown hair transplant?

 How old are you?

 Younger patients should be screened more thoroughly before crown transplantation is considered.
 Although a “bald spot” can be psychologically tough for a young man, young patients with thinning in this region are likely to have more hair loss.
 This circles back to the points above: patients with aggressive hair loss and a set number of life-time grafts need to act strategically and use grafts wisely.
 If a young man is starting to thin in the crown, he is likely to thin in the front as well.
 This means his grafts are likely better utilized in this region.
 Even if it’s not apparent, he may be better off waiting on a transplant to see what happens in the front.
-But I implore patients to consult with a hair restoration physician before making any determinations.
+But I implore patients to consult with a Hair Restoration PA before making any determinations.

 Are you on preventive medications?